The people building AI are warning about job displacement

 “Some areas, I think just like totally, totally gone.
 Changes that normally take 75 years will be compressed into a short period.”

-Admitted he loses sleep over it.
+Admitted he loses sleep over the speed of change.

 Jensen Huang